gherson/Exemplar/LOG.md

 * Enable modeling of arbitrary function calls:

 ```
->getDate()   # Needs a space after '>' to be interpreted as print()'s argument rather than as a call out.
+>getDate()   # This syntax is consistent with a function call and so that's how it's interpreted.
 <2019-04-25  # Since previous line is a function call, this line is interpreted as its return value.
 ```

-* Enable JSON representation of objects throughout the examples
+* Enable JSON representation of literals
-* Reproduce Python’s split function; a Turing Machine; an algorithm requiring inner loops; finding the difference in time between any two given date-time objects; a problem requiring input of at least three arguments (i1, i2, and i3); alphabetizing an input list's elements; examples that include a literal “i1” in the output and ‘reason’
+* Enable more examples, such as: Python’s split function, a Turing Machine, an algorithm requiring inner loops, finding the difference in time between any two given date-time objects, a problem requiring input of three arguments (i1, i2,
+and i3), alphabetizing an input list's elements, examples that include a literal “i1” in the output
-* Replace brute force search for successful Python block endpoint with one guided by machine learning that found correlations between that goal and database state.
+* Replace brute force search for successful Python block endpoint with one guided by machine learning (that found correlations between that goal and database state).
 2019-04-23

 # Done
-* Single-example solving, supporting IF and FOR.
-2019-04-18
+* If/elif branch ordering 2019-11-04
 * Multiple example solving 2019-09-04
-* If/elif branch ordering 2019-11-04
+* Single-example solving, supporting IF and FOR 2019-04-18
+* Automatic unit testing (1 test per example) 2019-01-29
+* Multiple inputs and outputs allowed per user example 2019-01-27

 # Log of work
+* 2019-11-10: Working on prime_number.exem and normalizing all conditions.
+1.75h + 15:45 - 16:55 + 17:55 -
+* 2019-11-09: Got E working on repl.it again. fizz_buzz.exem now also working.
+Changed store_IFs to better recognize condition novelty.
+5h
+* 2019-11-05: Working on repl.it.
+2.5h
 * 2019-11-04: Got leap_year.exem and if/elif automatic ordering working.
 Latter is by brute force search completely independent of that for block endpoints, so a dimension is not added to the algorithmic complexity of either.
 5.75h
-* 2019-11-03: Had to improve input data typing for guess4.exem working with new IF handling.
+* 2019-11-03: Had to improve input data typing for guess4.exem to deal with new IF handling.
 Then tested, refactored, and improved.
-Got up to fixing if_order_search() to move 'if' consequents in addition to conditions.
+Got up to: fixing if_order_search() to move 'if' consequents (in addition to conditions).
 9h
 * 2019-11-02: My notes say I got up to fixing expected vs actual condition, then data typing input.
 10.75h
 * 2019-11-01: Up to testing a factoradics approach to counting the possible permutations of if/elif order.
 9h
 * 2019-10-31: Finished building a data structure that tracks hopefully all the IF information needed to order the elif